So, you’re pregnant.

 IT’S AN EXCUSE FOR EVERYTHING

 Crying over something dumb?
 Pregnancy.
 Eating a lot?
 Pregnancy.
 Can’t do the dishes?
 Pregnancy.
+3 naps in one day?
+Pregnancy.
 Really weird cravings that you make your husband go out and get for you?
 Pregnancy.

 It really is an excuse for anything.
 And don’t be afraid to milk it.
 You better believe I did.
-I’m growing an entire, fully functioning human after all.
+I’m growing an entire human after all.

 AMAZING HAIR AND NAILS

-Shopping for baby has been so fun!
-All the cute clothes and shoes I used to look at but had no reason to buy – now I do!
+Shopping for baby was so fun!
+All the cute clothes and shoes I used to look at but had no reason to buy – I now had a reason!
 No more dreaming of the little body that would fill those adorable onesies, now it’s become a reality.

-Filling the nursery with all his furniture, blankets, and little toys has been so much fun too.
+Filling the nursery with all his furniture, blankets, and little toys was so much fun too.

 SEEING YOUR BABY